Baseball Coaching Staff

-Personal: Coach Mitchell was born and raised in Olympia, WA and currently lives in Mount Vernon, WA.
+Personal: Coach Mitchell was born and raised in Olympia, WA by his parents Jerry and Tracy Mitchell and currently lives in Mount Vernon, WA.

 Dusty Hess is entering his first year with the Skagit Valley College baseball program as an assistant coach.
 Hess will work primarily with the hitters and infielders as well as coaching third base.
 Hess will also oversee the Cardinal’s strength and conditioning program.
 He is entering his 8th year of coaching overall with experience at the Division 1, Division II and High School levels.
 This will be his first stint at a two-year school.